How Amazon Buy with Prime Impacts the DTC Customer Experience

 How Buy with Prime Shifts the Ecommerce Landscape

-Buy with Prime will leave DTC sellers with little choice but to improve their delivery experience to meet the standards long set by the marketplaces.
+Buy with Prime will leave DTC Sellers with little choice but to improve their delivery experience to meet the standards long set by the marketplaces.

 US consumers spend nearly four times as much on Amazon, Walmart, and Target’s ecommerce sites than they do on all DTC ecommerce sites combined.
 And on top of that, the marketplaces are growing faster.
 We attribute a huge part of the marketplaces’ advantage to the fast and free shipping that they offer by default on most goods.
 After all, online consumers cite fast and free shipping as a baseline expectation in survey after survey.

 Buy with Prime will ratchet up US consumer expectations for fast and free shipping even further.
-Now, DTC sellers aren’t just putting their superior brand and shopping experience up against the convenience of the marketplaces.
-They also have to fight against competing DTC sellers that sign up for Buy with Prime and thus combine the power of their brand with Amazon’s famed fulfillment network.
+Now, DTC Sellers aren’t just putting their superior brand and shopping experience up against the convenience of the marketplaces.
+They also have to fight against competing DTC Sellers that sign up for Buy with Prime and thus combine the power of their brand with Amazon’s famed fulfillment network.

-The above example isn’t real – yet.
-But imagine if your top competitor installs Buy with Prime on their site and blows your delivery speed out of the water.
+Imagine if YOUR top competitor installs Buy with Prime on their site and blows your delivery speed out of the water.
 Online consumers love comparison shopping, and you’ll be at a severe disadvantage on your Product Display Page (PDP) and in checkout.
 You can expect your cart abandonment rate to skyrocket.
+In short, your slow delivery experience will become an even bigger liability than it already is.
+Integrating Buy with Prime into Shopify stores can provide a competitive edge by enhancing delivery speed and efficiency, making it important for Shopify merchants to consider this feature.
+Additionally, by offering Prime benefits, you can boost shopper confidence.
+Prime members love the reliability and speed of Amazon’s delivery service, and by extending these benefits to your own site, you can encourage more sales and reduce cart abandonment rates.

 How Buy with Prime Interrupts Your Customer Experience